These Are the Best Guitar Cases for Kids

-The main reason to get a guitar case is to protect the guitar when transporting it from one place to another.
-Although they are also great for storage, as well as giving your child a central place to store whatever guitar books, picks, tuners and extra strings they may need.
+The main reason to get a guitar case is to protect the guitar when transporting it from one place to another although they are also great for storage, as well as giving your child a central location to store whatever guitar books, picks, tuners, and extra strings they may need.

-Gig Bag vs Hard Shell
+Gig Bag vs. Hard Shell

-A hard shell case is usually made of molded plastic and it has lockable latches rather than a zipper.
+A hard shell case is generally made of molded plastic, and it has lockable latches rather than a zipper.
 Gig bags are not as durable as hard cases, but they are lighter and easier to carry.

-When shopping for a case for a children’s sized guitar, I would generally recommend purchasing a gig bag rather than a hard shell case.
+When shopping for a case for child-sized guitar, I would generally recommend purchasing a gig bag rather than a hard shell case.
 One reason for this is that it will be much easier for the child to carry the guitar because the bag will be lighter than a case.
-The other reason I love gig bags for kids is that they generally have outside pockets, so kids can store all the stuff they need for playing and lesson in one place.
+The other reason I love gig bags for kids is that they generally have outside pockets so that kids can store all the stuff they need for playing and a lesson in one place.

-In my opinion, the only time you would want to look for a hard shell case for a small child would be if you are travelling on planes a lot, or if the guitar is going to be moving around frequently and there is a good chance that it could be damaged.
+In my opinion, the only time you would want to look for a hard shell case for a small child would be if you are traveling on planes a lot, or if the guitar is going to be moving around frequently and there is a good chance that it could be damaged.
 If you are taking the guitar from home to lessons, a gig bag is best.

 If you are shopping for a teen that is in a band or wants to join a band, having a hard case is the better option because it does provide a lot more protection, especially if the guitar is being thrown in someone’s van or car.